floydspace/serverless-esbuild/README.md

 ### Non Node functions

-If you wish to use this plugin alongside non Node functions like Python, this plugin will automatically ignore any function which does not contain a handler or use a supported Node.js runtime.
+If you wish to use this plugin alongside non Node functions like Python or functions with images, this plugin will automatically ignore any function which does not contain a handler or use a supported Node.js runtime.

 Current supported runtimes: